Significant-Gravitas/AutoGPT/README.md

 {"run_id": "230417220821DPM75QNS", "event_id": 5, "sample_id": "test-match.s1.0", "type": "match", "data": {"correct": false, "expected": "time", "picked": null, "sampled": "Once upon a time", "options": ["time"]}, "created_by": "", "created_at": "2023-04-17 22:12:04.691064+00:00"}
 (venv) douglas@douglas-XPS-15-9500:~/AGI/Auto-GPT-Benchmarks-fork$

+# What is next?

+- [ ] Run the rest of the OpenAI Evals Especially the modelgraded ones
+- [ ] Build longer form tasks, (code fix backed by testing)
+- [ ] Explicitly note the common failure modes in the test harness and fix them.
+Most of these appear to be failure modes with the core AutoGPT project
+- [ ] Get token counting data from the model Add scores to result files based on pricing associated with tokens and models used
+- [ ] Think about how this can be applied to other projects besides AutoGPT so we can be THE agent evaluation framework.
+- [ ] Figure our how the OpenAI Evals results are saved...
+- [ ] Support multi-threaded evals.
+OpenAI has great support for this.
+The docker system built here doesn't.